WATCH THE

 SPACE VISUAL IDENTITY

 The next step was meeting with the team to help bring clarity and definition to the brand.
-While they had a strong vision and a deep passion for the arts, they needed help turning that into something concrete.
 Through a series of brand facilitation sessions, we worked together to define their mission, values, audience, and overall personality.
 These conversations weren’t just about visuals; they were about getting to the core of what SPACE is and what it hopes to become.
 This early collaboration laid the groundwork for everything that followed and gave us a solid foundation to build a visual identity with purpose and direction.

 Once we settled on the visual direction with the stylescape, I dove into the logo design.
 I think conceptually when I create logos, trying to bring the brand’s values into something that feels alive, not static.
 The idea that stuck with me was simple but powerful: space is the area between two objects.
 That definition resonated because SPACE is all about community and inclusivity.
 You need more than one person to create that space.
 So I focused on playing with the spacing between the letters, literally pushing them apart to create more room.